idris-lang/Idris-dev/test/README.md

 1. Delete the corresponding directory
 2. Remove the corresponding line in the definition of `testFamiliesData` in `TestData.hs`
-3. Remove the related lines under `Extra-source-files` in `idris.cabal`

 ### Updating golden files